'We Wanted Our Patrons Back' — Public Libraries Scrap Late Fines To Alleviate Inequity

 "The library deserves as much money as it can muster," he said.

+Some libraries have taken that philosophy to extremes.
+In November, a woman in southern Michigan faced criminal charges and possible jail time for not returning two books to the Charlotte Community Library.

+After a national outcry, prosecutors dropped the charges.
+While library advocates say there is a real difference between fine forgiveness and failing to return a book, the case underlines the tensions libraries face between balancing patron accommodation and the need for deterrence.

-Yet many libraries can't afford to collect most of the fines due.
+And add this complicating factor to the equation: The fact that many libraries can't afford to collect most of the fines they're owed.
 This month, Boston Public Library joined the 5% of public libraries to stop charging minors late fees after a year of receiving just 10% of its nearly $250,000 owed from those under 18.

 And in San Diego, officials calculated that it actually would be saving money if its librarians stopped tracking down patrons to recover books.
 The city had spent nearly $1 million to collect $675,000 in library fees each year.